Duke vs. Arkansas College Basketball Predictions & Picks - November 29

 - Arkansas connects on 6.9 three-pointers per game (233rd in college basketball), while its opponents have made 7.4 on average.

-- Arkansas and its opponents have been mostly even in the turnover battle.
+- Arkansas and its opponents have been relatively even in the turnover battle.
 The Razorbacks commit 11.3 per game (140th in college basketball) and force 12.3 (180th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.